Discussing Torah matters because the Torah matters

 SCANDAL!
 SCANDAL!
 Read All About It!

 Genesis 20 is scandalous!
 I’m telling you, this is juicy stuff.
-First we have to understand that Abraham is no small character among the people of his day.
+First we have to understand the celebrity of Abraham.
+Abraham is no small character among the people of his day.
 People know him.
 He’s a very wealthy man (Genesis 13:2).
 He has dealings with kings and pharaoh (12:16; 14:17-18).
 His possessions are great (13:6).
 He has numerous servants and herdsmen: more than 300 men work for him (14:14)!
 And those 300 men presumably have wives and children of their own.
 Suffice to say, Abraham’s name carries quite a bit of recognition in the region.

 In Genesis 17, we read that Abraham circumcises “all the men of his house, those born in the house and those bought with money from a foreigner” (17:27).
-From this we see that Abraham is also well known for his covenant relationship with God.
+From this we see that Abraham is also known for his covenant relationship with God.
 Everyone in his household is aware of it.
 They are part of it.
 They know of God’s promise to make Abraham a great nation.
 And God has made it very clear that He will do so through Sarah, Abraham’s wife.

 Now check it out: after acquiring all this celebrity, Abraham releases his wife Sarah to King Abimelech!
 In Genesis 20:2 we learn that Sarah stays in Abimelech’s house for (at least) one night.
 We turn the page to Genesis 21 and, well, guess who’s pregnant?!